 - submit their application up to 14 years after their medical exam.

 The time periods are calculated on the basis of the relevant submission deadline for PRIMA applications.

 The applications must be submitted via the mySNF platform.
 The mySNF platform will be opened for submission three months before the respective application deadline.

 PRIMA applications are evaluated in two phases.

 The list contains the names of the members of evaluation bodies.
 For the SNSF, interaction between applicants and members of evaluation bodies over applications is not compatible with academic best practices.

-Can I submit a PRIMA grant with a SNSF project?
+Can I submit a PRIMA proposal in parallel with an SNSF project?

-You can’t submit a PRIMA grant if you have a SNSF project under evaluation.
-If you have an approved or ongoing SNSF project, you can’t submit a PRIMA grant if the SNSF project falls within the requested duration of support of the submitted PRIMA grant.
+You cannot submit a PRIMA proposal if you have an SNSF project under evaluation.
+If you have an approved or ongoing SNSF project, you cannot submit a PRIMA proposal for the same funding period.